MatthewHaas/genome_assembly/README.md

 Once the manuscript is posted to bioRxiv, that link will be available here.
 Upon publication, that link will be shared as well.

 Please use the directory to navigate this README to find the scripts for a particular analysis or figure with ease.
+This README is best viewed in Light Mode.

 ## Directory
 1. [Figure 1](#Figure-1)